glauciodrumond/airbnb-app/Readme.md

 ## How to use
 Just download any **listings.csv** file, from any region and upload in the to see the magic happens.
-If you do not want to download any file, there is a default file to check the app running.

 ## Open the app
 The application is running in this location: